laurieskelly/srccon-data/2014/transcripts/Session_21_Web_Native_Storytelling_fixed.md

 >[group activity]

->SESSION LEADER:  So, what do you guys think?

 >&gt;We figured it all out, so it totally works.

-SESSION LEADER:  Is there value in doing it this way?

 >&gt;I think so.
 Even for us on number one, we're doing homeless vets, and so I don't think any of us have any like direct, you know, exposure to what that experience is like, and so trying to understand what that is, we made a bunch of assumptions, came up with a bunch much ideas and tried to be thoughtful a about what that would be, but I think it would be like super difficult.